thisarray/jsgame0/docs/template.md

   <script src="jsgame0.js"></script>
 ```

-Standard preamble to tell the browser the page uses HTML5, is in US English, and contains characters encoded using UTF-8.
+This is the standard HTML5 preamble to tell the browser the page uses HTML5, is in US English, and contains characters encoded using UTF-8.
 The viewport meta tag tells the browser not to zoom in on the page.
 The title tag contains the title of the page.
-The script tag loads jsgame0.js.
+The script tag tells the browser where to find the JavaScript file for [jsgame0.js](https://github.com/thisarray/jsgame0) relative to the page.

 ```html
   <style type="text/css" media="screen">